The-Marcy-Lab-School/New-York-Times-API-fetch-lab/README.md

 ## Demo

-Study the gif below to get a fell for what you'll be building.
+Study the gif below to get a feel for what you'll be building.

 ## Create a Dev Account with NYT and get an API-Key